DPlayer234/lovedebugger/README.md

 You can also use the arrow keys (up and down) to bring back previous inputs to the Lua prompt.
 Ctrl+V (pasting) and Ctrl+C (copying the entire prompt) is also supported.

-'F5' will toggle whether print calls will be drawn to the screen while the Lua prompt is disabled or clear the current input in the Lua prompt.
+'F5' (debugger.clearPrompt) will toggle whether print calls will be drawn to the screen while the Lua prompt is disabled or clear the current input in the Lua prompt.

 ---